 Mastercard | 1-4% cashback | $0 annual fee | US Only

 Best all-around crypto rewards credit card.
 Category-based rewards: 4% on transit/gas, 3% dining, 2% groceries, 1% everything else.
 No staking required, no annual fee.
 Builds credit.
+Hard to beat for US residents who want simple crypto rewards.

 American Express | 2-4% BTC back | Requires membership | US (not NY/HI)